How 54North Homes can help you

 The safest way to cover your tracks is to access the internet from a computer at an internet café, local library, or a friend/family member’s house.

-If you are homeless, or worried that you may become homeless due to domestic abuse, you can get urgent advice and help from the Housing Department of your Local Authority who will assess your situation and decide whether they have a duty to give you housing, or other practicable help.
+If you’re homeless, or worried that you may become homeless due to domestic abuse, you can get urgent advice and help from the housing department of your local authority.
+They'll assess your situation and decide whether they’ve a duty to give you housing or other practicable help.
 They can also give you advice on where else to go for help and what your rights are.
-All Local Authorities have a 24-hour telephone service for people in emergency situations.
+All local authorities have a 24-hour telephone service for people in emergency situations.

-You could also go to your GP, health visitor, or social worker who can get advice on your behalf.
+You could also go to your GP, health visitor or social worker, all of whom can get advice on your behalf.
 The police can also offer assistance and advice in relation to domestic abuse.

-We will never inform the person responsible for the abuse that we have spoken to you.
-Your safety is our main concern and we will not take any action against this person without speaking to you first.
+We’ll never inform the person responsible for the abuse that we’ve spoken to you.
+Your safety is our main concern and we'll not take any action against this person without speaking to you first.

-In most cases we will only take action if you give us your permission or consent.
+In most cases, we’ll only take action if you give us your permission or consent.
 Exceptions to this could occur if we feel that you or someone else is at immediate significant risk of harm.

-The majority of people may know their partner has been convicted, but do you know the real reason or just what your partner has told you?
+The majority of people may know their partner has been convicted, but might not know the real reason or whether their partner is telling the truth.

-Clare's Law can be accessed by contacting the police, who will carry out checks to show whether or not a person may be at risk of domestic abuse from their partner.
+Clare’s Law can be accessed by contacting the police, who’ll carry out checks to show whether or not a person may be at risk of domestic abuse from their partner.
 The police will then consider whether or not to disclose this information.

-If you are in a relationship and a victim of domestic abuse, then it is important that you seek help immediately.
-If you feel unable to end your relationship due to concerns about your partner's behaviour, then it may be possible to seek a non-molestation order to provide yourself and any children of the family with protection.
+If you’re in a relationship and a victim of domestic abuse, then it’s important that you seek help immediately.
+If you feel unable to end your relationship due to concerns about your partner's behaviour, then it may be possible to seek a non-molestation order to provide yourself and any children in the family with protection.